kyle-n/kyle-n.github.io/posts/compose-for-substack-eulogy.md

 ![A screenshot of an iPad displaying a login screen in Compose](compose-login.png)

-SwiftUI has good qualities.
-UIs are easier to build declaratively.
-It's one reason React has taken over frontend web dev.
+I like SwiftUI.
+Interfaces are easier to build declaratively, one reason React has taken over frontend web dev.
 It feels more intuitive than making subclasses and overriding parent functions, like in UIKit.

 However.

-SwiftUI is a work in progress.
-Every year, Apple makes it more powerful and less buggy, but there are enough rough edges some people have [sworn off it entirely](https://mastodon.social/@stroughtonsmith/110277575917369837).
+SwiftUI has enough rough edges, some indie devs have [sworn off it entirely](https://mastodon.social/@stroughtonsmith/110277575917369837).
+Every year, though, Apple makes it more powerful and less buggy.

 In 2020, the rough edges were twice as bad.
 AppKit-flavored SwiftUI, which of course I picked, is twice *that*.
-I picked SwiftUI to avoid learning AppKit and UIKit, but it lacked so much I *still* ended up learning both.
-SwiftUI often produced UIs that were good but not amazing.
+I picked SwiftUI to avoid learning AppKit and UIKit, but it lacked so much I still ended up learning both.

 This was my mistake.
 To create a high-quality, boutique iOS & Mac app, avoid brand-new frameworks with tons of rough edges.
-It's possible to make great apps in SwiftUI, but 2020 was the wrong year for a junior to try it.
+2020-era SwiftUI was a bad choice for a junior trying to make something nice.

 ### The price